soukron/openshift-baasbox-cartridge/README.md

 $ rhc ssh baasbox 'touch app-root/data/baasbox/.dbinit
 ```

-Then restart your application or push new changes to repository to re-initialize it:
+Then restart your application to re-initialize it:
 ```sh
 $ rhc app restart baasbox
 ```
+Or push new changes to repository:
 ```sh
 $ git push
 ```